-The PlayStation 2 was one of the most revolutionary consoles to hit the video game industry in the last two decades, and the system was highly anticipated after the original PlayStation console set the mold for entertainment and value.
+The PlayStation 2 was one of the most revolutionary consoles to hit the video game industry during its time, and the system was highly anticipated after the original PlayStation console set the mold for entertainment and value.
 The PlayStation 2 was the reason for Sega’s exit from the video game industry after blowing the Dreamcast out of the water, and the console was a stepping stone into the next generation of game consoles in terms of online gaming and home entertainment.

 The Last Game: PES 2014